cyber security

 Passwarden – The Easy and Secure Way to Store Your Passwords

 While all aspects of our lives, from grocery shopping to working to socializing, continue to move online, we need to remember an increasingly large number of passwords.
 It’s becoming an issue for many people—and there are different approaches to tackling it.
-Some of us use different passwords for all their accounts, which makes it difficult to remember all of them.
+Some of us use different Passwordless Authentication for all their accounts, which makes it difficult to remember all of them.
 Others prefer to use the same password for everything.
 This is risky; if hackers get that password, they’ll gain access to all of that person’s accounts, including bank accounts, social media pages, and dating website profiles.
 Quite terrifying, right?

 Luckily, there is a better way to handle this issue.
 You can use a password manager, which will store all your passwords, as well as generate new ones that will be impossible to guess.
 The first password managers were launched not very long ago, and now there are dozens of them on the market, suited for any taste, including options like standalone password managers, web-based password managers, and others.